 I developed the dynamic gaming website from scratch, as well as the CRM and sign up process for the web hosting business.
 I thereby gained valuable hands-on experience in programming that I later used to hire talented web developers for my new company.

 I was 19 when visiting Kochi and India for the first time back in 2004.
 After my first nine-month stint in India, I went back to Sweden in 2005 to get a business education.

 I was still visiting India every now and then.
 In 2007 I returned to India to give my full-time attention to LiteBreeze.

 Over the years I’ve filled various roles in the business.
 Early on I often took the role of PHP developer.
 As the company grew I moved on to project management.

-Around 70% of our clients are Swedish so they were happy to have a Swedish project leader on-site.
 Today I’m no longer involved in day-to-day project management though and all project communication goes through our talented Indian project leaders.

 These days my time is invested in high-level quality assurance, retention of top talent, selective recruitment, coaching, marketing and building smart internal business processes and systems.